 Toronto is Canada’s largest city, offering a wealth of activities for the entire family.
 Whether you’re visiting in the humid summer or snowy winter, Toronto’s attractions provide tons of family fun.
-From cultural events to natural areas, learning to playing, here’s a list of things to get you started in planning your trip to Toronto.
+From cultural events to natural areas, learning to playing, here’s a list of things to get you started in planning your trip to Toronto, Ontario.

 This post is brought to you by IHG, but all opinions expressed remain my own.